COVID-19 – FAQs

 If we haven’t cancelled your challenge then our standard terms and conditions would apply.
 The registration fee you paid would be non-refundable in this instance, any other challenge costs you may have paid would be refunded in line with the standard cancellation terms shown in our booking conditions here.

-However, we completely appreciate our participants will have concerns if they are on a challenge that is due to depart over the next couple of months.
-With this in mind, we are offering all participants booked on an overseas challenge that is due to depart up until the end of June a free transfer to the same challenge but on a different date either later on in 2020 or 2021, or a completely new challenge of your choice.
+However, we completely appreciate our participants will have concerns if they are on a challenge that is due to depart in 2021.
+With this in mind, we are offering all participants booked on any open challenge that is due to depart up until the end of 2021 a free transfer to the same challenge but on a different date in 2021 or 2022, or a completely new challenge of your choice.

 Do I still need to pay the challenge invoice on time?